ghostsecurity/terraform-azurerm-log-forwarder/README.md

 # terraform-ghost-log-forwarder-azure
-Terraform module which deploys a [Ghost](https://ghostsecurity.com/) log forwarder to Azure for sending [Application Gateway](https://learn.microsoft.com/en-us/azure/application-gateway/) access logs to the Ghost platform.
+Terraform module which deploys a [Ghost](https://ghostsecurity.com/) log forwarder [Azure Front Door](https://learn.microsoft.com/en-us/azure/frontdoor/standard-premium/how-to-logs) access logs to the Ghost platform.

-Refer to the [Log Based Discovery](https://docs.ghostsecurity.com/en/articles/9471377-log-based-discovery-alpha) documentation for more on how this is used in the Ghost platform.
+Refer to the [Log Based Discovery](https://docs.ghostsecurity.com/en/articles/10618998-log-based-api-discovery-azure) documentation for more on how this is used in the Ghost platform.

 ## Considerations
 - The module expects a Ghost API key with `write:logs` permissions.